Starbucks Petite Vanilla Scone Copycat

 And it totally worked!

 The frosting for these scones is to die for.
-It’s butter, sugar, and vanilla bean paste.
+It’s a simple glaze of powdered sugar, vanilla, and heavy cream.
 I love that stuff so much!
 You can totally substitute regular vanilla extract for any of the paste/beans in this recipe, but using the bean and/or paste will totally punch up that vanilla flavor.

 And like with the chocolate in my cookies, I like to have vanilla flavor that punches me in the face.

-Now I can make Jordan (and Ginger) happy even on those Sundays we can’t get to Starbucks.
+Now I can make Jordan (and myself) happy even on those Sundays we can’t get to Starbucks.
 I can make petite vanilla scones at home!

 Copycat Petite Vanilla Scones